 LIHEAP households with weather-related emergencies will be eligible to receive more expensive types of services provided through the DHS/DCED Crisis Interface Project.
-Applicants must apply through their CAOs or crisis contractor, where applicable, who is then responsible for determining LIHEAP eligibility and for identification of the type of crisis and service needed.
+Applicants must apply through their County Assistance Offices (CAOs) or crisis contractor, where applicable, who is then responsible for determining LIHEAP eligibility and for identification of the type of crisis and service needed.
 At this point, DHS will either take steps to directly alleviate the crisis or will refer the crisis to the local weatherization office for resolution.
 This will include a home visit for an evaluation as to the service needed to resolve the crisis and an assessment for weatherization services, if not previously provided.

-Four testifiers support the LIHEAP Deferral Program.
+Two testifiers support the LIHEAP Deferral Program.

-Four testifiers support the Pilot LIHEAP Clean and Tune program.
+One testifier supports the LIHEAP Clean and Tune Program.

-Four testifiers support the LIHEAP Crisis Cooling Program.
+Three testifiers support the LIHEAP Crisis Pilot Cooling program.